Atopic Dermatitis in Children

 The healthcare provider will ask about your child’s symptoms and health history.
 He or she may also ask if you or other family members have atopic dermatitis, asthma, or nasal allergies such as hay fever or allergic rhinitis.
 He or she will also ask about allergy symptoms in your child.
 The healthcare provider will examine your child, looking for signs of atopic dermatitis.
 There is no specific test for atopic dermatitis.
 Testing is usually not needed, but it may be done.
 Tests may include:

 - Blood tests.
 Your child’s blood may be checked for levels of immunoglobulin E (IgE).
 IgE is released by the body's immune system.
 It’s high in most children with allergies and with atopic dermatitis.
-Other blood tests may be done too.
+Other blood tests may also be done.

 - Skin tests.
 Skin tests may be done to check for allergies or other skin conditions.